BettinaBF/hello-world/README.md

 Why did the kid fall from the swing?

 ...
-He hd no arms.
+He had no arms.

 Oops